uhkniazi/Schisto_medip/README.md

 feature from the casette, the rows representing each gene from that feature, and count how many times they overlap the medip GRanges object.
 The summary is reported in a bar plot and a csv file.

+# 03_bis_seq_vs_medip.R
+Uses the data from BS-seq experiment published by frank lyko, and compares it to the medip data.
+The pooled medip peaks created earlier (01_dismiss_to_gff.R), Methyl extractor tab separated files created by bismark are used to import bs-seq data with a custom function f_oGRReadBismarkMethylExtractor.
+The methylated 5mCs from Original top (OT) and original bottom (OB) sides and methylation context i.e. CHH, CHG and CpG are imported and combined into a single object.
+The low count 5mCs are removed by modelling the count distribution of particular 5mCs as a negative binomial and poisson distributions on a log scale, and an appropriate cutoff chosen.
+Basically low counting 5mCs are removed - if we have the data with the proprtions for each 5mC (ie. observed as methylated vs not observed) then we can model it as a binomial distribution and choose the 5mCs with high proprtions.
+The custom function f_oGRRemovePoissonNoiseFromBismark removes the low count 5mCs.
+Due to genome annotation issues, we remove chromosome ZW from the analysis and the small scaffolds.
+Using the features casette created earlier (create_features_from_gff.R), the script calculates if a feature in each casette gene overlaps with a medip and bs-seq data.
+The data is reported as a bar plot with the null hypothesis of equal proportions tested using a proprtion test.